parcio/julea/doc/object-backend-specs.md

 - `bytes_read`: Output parameter for the number of bytes that have been read from the object.

 **Preconditions**
-- the buffer's size is at least `length`
+- the buffer’s size is at least length

-**Failure Conditions**
+**Additional Failure Conditions**
 - the object handle does not resolve to an object.
 - read stops early due to an error (to distinguish from a valid short read)

 ### backend_write

 This function writes a specified number of bytes from a buffer into an object specified by its handle at the specified offset.
-The object must be appended, if necessary.
+The backend must try to write the entire buffer to the best of its abilities.

 - `backend_data`: The backend containing the object.
 - `backend_object`: The object to write to.